klm-lab/store/README.md

 #### Autocomplete or IntelliSense

-With the help of typescript, autocompletion or intellisense, you don't need to memorize the order of your data.
+Autocompletion or intellisense is there for you.
+You don't need to memorize the order of your data.

 <img src="assets/autocomplete.png" alt="icon" width="100%" height="auto">